 This means that healthcare providers in the United States are no longer require to choose HIPAA complaint remote communication platform to offer digital healthcare services, rather they are free to choose any non-public facing platform which is by and large available to the patients.
 Till the further notice, the OCR won’t be assessing penalties for healthcare providers or the remote communication platform by the lack of a Business Associate Agreement (BAA).
 Some of the accepted video-conferencing and non-public facing remote communication channels that have been okayed to be used for telemedicine software include; Cliniclive, Zoom, GoToMeeting, Microsoft Team, and various other platforms.

-What regulations have been suspended/relaxed for Hospitals in response to Covid-19?
+What regulations have been suspended/relaxed for Hospitals in Covid-19?

 Well, telehealth services aren’t the only practice that has been offered leverage of non-compliance, rather hospitals, which essentially are the frontline battlegrounds against the Pandemic has also been given relaxation from the HIPAA compliance.
 The United States Department of Health and Human Services has already relaxed/dropped various HIPAA regulations for hospitals to enable healthcare facilities to continue their fight against the Covid-19 more efficiently and effectively.